-The Audit Committee has the responsibilities set forth in the Audit Committee Charter which include but are not limited to representing and assisting the Board in fulfilling its responsibilities for general oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications and independence, the performance of our internal audit function and independent registered public accounting firm, and risk assessment and risk management.
-The Audit Committee also manages our relationship with our independent registered public accounting firm (which reports directly to the Audit Committee).
+The Audit Committee represents and assists the Board in fulfilling its responsibilities for general oversight of the integrity of our financial statements, our compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications and independence, the performance of our internal audit function and independent registered public accounting firm, and risk assessment and risk management.
+The Audit Committee manages our relationship with our independent registered public accounting firm (which reports directly to the Audit Committee).
 The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee deems necessary to carry out its duties and receives appropriate funding, as determined by the Audit Committee, from Calavo for such advice and assistance.